tiffhou6/Quantium_Analytics/README.md

   <img src="https://github.com/user-attachments/assets/51bb261c-0659-4295-b29f-3e4ad53f1c92" alt="seg:pre" width="45%" />
 </p>

+## Strategic Recommendations
+1. Sustain and grow high-value segments:
+    - Offer value packs and family-sized options for Older and Young Families
+    - Focus on premium offerings and personalized loyalty programs for Older Singles/Couples and Retirees
+2. Re-engage at-risk and inactive segments:
+    - Implement personalized reactivation campaigns for Young Singles/Couples and Retirees
+    - Introduce affordable, health-conscious products for Older Singles/Couples
+3. Tailor strategies by premium type:
+    - Focus on retaining Mainstream customers with consistent quality and loyalty programs
+    - Expand engagement with Budget customers through value-driven promotions
+    - Nurture the Premium segment with exclusive offerings and personalized marketing

 ## **Task 2**
 Julia tasked us with evaluating the performance of a store trial conducted in stores 77, 86, and 88.
 The analysis focuses on the following key metrics: